 The IARC Monographs are recognized as an authoritative source of information on the carcinogenicity of a wide range of human exposures.
 A users' survey, made in 1988, indicated that the Monographs are consulted by various agencies in 57 countries.
 Each volume is generally printed in 4000 copies for distribution to governments, regulatory bodies and interested scientists.
-The Monographs are also available via the Distribution and Sales Service of the World Health Organization.
+The Monographs are also available from the International Agency for Research on Cancer in Lyon and via the Distribution and Sales Service of the World Health Organization.